poastoast/2poast2mote_uwu/README.md

 CHANGES:

 [2]
+  - compatible with poastmote [2.3]
   - new naming scheme
   - added a section that wraps a part of the bottom for a taller section at the back

 [2.2]
   - initial file release
+  - compatible with [2.2] and below